timtadh/hackthology/hackthology/content/blog/linear-hashing.md

 earlier this year.
 You can find [my implementation on github](https://github.com/timtadh/file-structures/blob/master/linhash).

+I also have an [in memory version]({filename}linear-hashing-2.md), you probably want to take a look at that after you have read the post.

 Hopefully this essay gives you a taste for the essentials of Linear Hashing.

 ![Linear Hash](/images/lin-hash.png)